-NOTE 13 - RELATED PARTIES
+NOTE 14 - RELATED PARTIES

 University of North Carolina Health Care System Enterprise Fund - The Board of Directors of UNC Health Care System (System) authorized and approved the creation of an Enterprise Fund to support the System's mission and vision to be the nation's leading public academic health care system.
-The key components of the System are the University of North Carolina Hospitals, the clinical patient care programs established or maintained by the University of North Carolina at Chapel Hill School of Medicine and UNC Physicians & Associates, Rex Healthcare, Inc., and Chatham Hospital, Inc. Pursuant to a memorandum of understanding effective July 1, 2005, the key components agreed to finance the Enterprise Fund.
-For the year ending June 30, 2009, the

-Hospitals was assessed \$28,092,240 to fund initiatives supported by the Enterprise Fund.
+The key components of the System contributing to the Enterprise Fund during fiscal year 2010 are the University of North Carolina Hospitals, the clinical patient care programs established or maintained by the University of North Carolina at Chapel Hill School of Medicine and UNC Physicians & Associates, and Rex Healthcare, Inc. Pursuant to a memorandum of understanding effective July 1, 2005, the key components agreed to finance the Enterprise Fund.
+For the year ended June 30, 2010, the Hospitals was assessed \$43,088,618 to fund initiatives supported by the Enterprise Fund.